foundation-model-stack/fms-hf-tuning/README.md

 ### Using Experiment Trackers

-If you wish to use experiment tracking with popular trackers like [Aim](https://github.com/aimhubio/aim) some of the trackers are marked as optional dependencies.
+To use experiment tracking with popular tools like [Aim](https://github.com/aimhubio/aim), note that some trackers are considered optional dependencies and can be installed with the following command:
-You can install them as,
 ```
 pip install fms-hf-tuning[aim]
 ```